 Federal Program Title II, Part A (CFDA: 84.367) is a formula grant for the purpose of increasing academic achievement by improving teacher and principal quality.
 Awards are made to state education agencies (SEAs) that in turn make formula subgrants to local education agencies (LEAs).
 State agencies for higher education (SAHEs) also receive a (separate) formula grant.
 SAHEs in turn award competitive grants to partnerships that must include at least one institution of higher education (IHE) and its division that prepares teachers and principals, and a school of arts and sciences IHE, and a high-need LEA.

 Title II, Part A provides these agencies the flexibility to use these funds creatively to address challenges to teacher quality, whether they concern teacher preparation and qualifications of new teachers, recruitment and hiring, induction, professional development, teacher retention, or the need for more capable principals to serve as effective school leaders.

-In Georgia, the Georgia Department of Education (GaDOE) works in partnership with the Georgia Professional Standards Commission (GaPSC) to administer the Title II, Part A Program.
+In Georgia, the Georgia Department of Education (GaDOE) administers the Title II, Part A Program.